Accounting for Payment Gateways: Shopify Payments vs Alternative Shopify Payment Methods

 8. Tips on how to choose the right Shopify payment processing method

-Best Shopify accounting software: how to keep your bank account organized
+Best Shopify accounting software: How to keep your bank account organized

-It should be able to do the following:
+Well, it should be able to do the following:

 1. Process Shopify POS and Manual Payments.
 If you want to export Shopify orders from the POS terminal or enter them manually, the accounting software should have additional settings to process these types of data.

-1. Gather data from all payment providers that you connect to your Shopify store.
+2. Gather data from all payment providers that you connect to your Shopify store.
 There are several ways for customers to pay online without using a credit card or Shopify Payments, like PayPal and AmazonPay.
 Your software has to import transaction data from all payment gateways accurately and without duplicates.

-1. Account for Shopify fees.
+3. Account for Shopify fees.
 You can be charged several transaction fees for online transactions, depending on your country, Shopify subscription plan, and other third-party payment provider fees if you use them.
 Other expenses should be taken into account too, like Shopify sales tax and shipping.

 Synder performs all these functions without errors.
-It’s a smart accounting product that integrates e-commerce, payment, and accounting platforms seamlessly.
+It’s a smart accounting product that integrates ecommerce, payment, and accounting platforms seamlessly.
 The software streamlines the flow of financial data and provides easy accounting without discrepancies.

 Let’s see what it can do for your Shopify store.